mixxxdj/manual/source/glossary.rst

      similar to :term:`MP3` but :term:`lossless` (i.e. there is no loss in audio quality when used).
 FLAC files generally end with a .flac extension.

+   ALAC
+     Apple Lossless Audio Codec (ALAC) is a :term:`lossless` audio file format used by iTunes and other Apple products.
+ALAC files use the same MP4 container format as AAC and use the same file extensions (m4a, mp4).
+Mixxx and many other programs are not compatible with ALAC.
+It is recommended to convert ALAC files to :term:`FLAC` for use in Mixxx.

    AIFF
      Short for Audio Interchange File Format.
 High-quality digital audio file format, similar to .wav files.
 Contains CD-quality audio stored in a